 ‘Midnight Ferns’ was drawn from ferns growing along the network of footpaths where I live, then coloured before being arranged into a design and placed in repeat.
 This is what it would look like on a duvet cover.

 There are over a hundred different hand-crafted designs available.
-You can see all of them here.
+You can see all the rest of them here.
 These are fabrics that you won’t see anywhere else.

 Thank you for reading my blog.
 If you would like to see a post each week in your inbox hit the ‘Follow this blog’ button.
-Next week, I will be writing my monthly newsletter, complete with colour and design inspiration, tips, news and a project – if you would like one you need to fill in the popup form!
+Next week, I will be writing my monthly newsletter, complete with colour and design inspiration, tips, news etc, click here

 Quilt patterns are here, Fabrics are here, Classes are here.